 When identifying a region or location on the earth, the first step is to understand its relative and absolute locations.
-Relative location is the location on the earth’s surface with reference to other places, taking into consideration features such as transportation access or terrain.
+Relative location is the location on the earth’s surface concerning other places, taking into consideration features such as transportation access or terrain.
 Relative location helps one compare the advantages of one location with those of another.
 Absolute location, on the other hand, refers to an exact point on the earth’s surface without regard to how that point is related to any other place.
 Absolute location is vital to the cartographic process and to human activities that require an agreed-upon method of identifying a place or point.

 Geographers and cartographers organize locations on the earth using a series of imaginary lines that encircle the globe.
 The two primary lines are the equator and the prime meridian.
 From these lines, the systems of longitude and latitude are formed, allowing users to locate themselves anywhere on the planet.
 The line is the longest when one travels along in an east-west direction.
 At the equator, the sun is directly overhead at noon on the two equinoxes, which occur in March and September.